 Key investment priorities include completion of short gaps in the existing bike lane system, construction of continuous bike lanes and bicycle boulevards which provide alternatives to bicycling on arterials, and connecting neighborhoods to destinations like schools and parks.

-5.4.2.3 Freight System
+Freight System Plan

 The City of Yakima has a significant level of truck activity.
 With increased commercial and employment growth forecast through 2040, the level of truck activity will also increase.
 To systematically address the needs of future truck travel, the City has adopted a defined system of truck routes.